A toy model for frequency cascade in the nonlinear Schrodinger equation: Stability

-which is a rather weak form of coercivity, since the lower bound for $u_\eps^2$ involves a positive power of $\delta$.
+where we have used Proposition~\ref{prop:exist-v} and Sobolev embedding to neglect the contribution of $v$.
 It is possible to infer some dynamical stability from such estimates, up to losing some powers of $\eps$ or $\delta$.
 Loosely speaking, if $\E(v)$ is small initially, then $\eps\|\nabla v(t)\|_{L^2}$ and $\delta\|v(t)\|_{L^2}$ remain small as long as $v\in C([0,T];H^1\cap L^4)$, which yields some smallness for $v$ in $H^1$, provided that $\E(v_{\mid t=0})$ is sufficiently small in terms of $\eps$ and $\delta$.
 We do not pursue this direction here, which could easily lead to cumbersome statements.